ValeMel/stylegan/README.md

 . keeping network topology fix and changing input image resolution at training stage instead to hold layered control of features

-. taking new quality metrics: Perceptual Path Length, PPL, rather than Precision & Recall and normalizing less in turn.
+. taking new quality metrics: Perceptual Path Length, PPL, records small results to small changes in inputs as expected.
+Previously used Precision and Recall metric was blind to image quality.
+Together with normalizing lazily in turn, after separating normalization and modulation.
 This enables smoother interpolations and eliminates droplet artifact which resulted probably from disconnection between feature mapping and AdaIN instance normalization

 . faster training